cedbeu/svg-to-icons/README.md

 Convert SVG to icons in the various format required for making applications for various OSes.

-For exemple, in order to make a universale Electron app.
+For exemple, in order to make a universal Electron app.

 ## Installation with venv/pip:
 `python -m venv venv`